khess1/Data-Science-Blog-Post/README.md

 ### Motivation

 The motitvation for this project stems from the fact that AI is increasingly becoming apart of our daily lives, from the use of Chat GPT to self-driving cars.
-As a result, many people are concerned that AI could take over jobs that some humans do, particularly those in software development.
+As a result, many are concerned that AI could take over jobs that some humans do, particularly those in software development.
 Therefore, I was wondering what software developers think of AI and whether they feel threatened by it.

 ### Libraries